 This may be one of the less obvious benefits of playing basketball.
-Eaton said that because basketball is a team sport, it requires players to communicate with one another, often without words.
+Eaton says that because basketball is a team sport, it requires players to communicate with one another, often without words.
 A 2010 study supports this, observing players continuously changing teammates they interact with as they play.
-Much of this communication didn’t involve verbal cues, but instead took place through ball passing and visual cues during plays.
+Much of this communication didn't involve verbal cues, but instead took place through ball passing and visual cues during plays.
 Off the court, non-verbal communication is used in everything from business to interpersonal relationships.
-While research varies, a study found in a 2018 issue of The Hearing Journal estimates at least 70 percent of all communication is nonverbal (a figure which extends outside of sport).
+While research varies, a study found in a 2018 issue of The Hearing Journal estimates at least 70 percent of all communication is non-verbal (a figure that extends outside of sport).

-Other skills gained on the court transfer to everyday life: In addition to building crucial communication skills, basketball also has a positive impact on mental coordination, with 2015 research noting players must constantly adapt to gameplay and cognitively switch their physical coordination to keep up.
+Other skills gained on the court transfer to everyday life: in addition to building crucial communication skills, basketball also has a positive impact on mental coordination, with 2015 research noting players must constantly adapt to gameplay and cognitively switch their physical coordination to keep up.
 Psychologists suggest that adaptability comes with higher levels of overall life satisfaction, especially when combined with high levels of social support (such as support from friends when settling into a new job).

 Words by Ashley Lauretta